Snowboarding & Skiing in Hokkaido: 7 Hokkaido Ski Resorts to Escape Busy Niseko

 So there you have it.
 7 ski resort alternatives away from Niseko, and some solid backcountry options.

 While Hokkaido ski terrain is not as steep as you would experience on a backcountry tour in Hakuba (on the main island of Honshu), the deep and dry Hokkaido snow provides one of the best snow experiences on the planet.
-But as you learned, you need to select your destinations wisely.
+But as you learned, you need to select your ski destinations in Japan wisely.

 Scroll to Top